 1. What is Nintex Workflow?

 Nintex is a platform that consists of tools for Process Management, Workflow Automation, Robotic Process Automation, Document Automation and eSignature.
-Using Nintex, we can easily manage, improvise, and automate processes in any industry.
-It also comes with an advanced form builder that can contain complex logic.
+Using Nintex, we can easily manage, improvise, and automate business processes quickly in any industry.
+It also comes with an advanced form builder that can contain complex logic and helps in creating Nintex forms.

 Nintex targets both business and professional developers.
 It facilitates clients to create workflows without much technical or coding proficiency.